Travel.State.Gov > Intercountry Adoption > Country Information > Croatia Intercountry Adoption Information

 If you decide to travel to Croatia:

 Please see our section on Adoptions from the United States for more information on the process for adopting a child from the United States.
-We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with the Croatia’s Central Authority, Ministry for Demography, Family, Youth and Social Policy, for its determination as to whether it considers your adoption to be subject to the Convention.
+We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with the Croatia’s Central Authority,the Ministry of Labour, Pension System, Family and Social Policy, for its determination as to whether it considers your adoption to be subject to the Convention.

 Croatia is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Croatia.